Bluejacking Seminar abstract and report.

 Bluejacking does not include the exchange of pictures.

-Bluejacking is not a form of social media and does not include the exchange of pictures (vCards do not contain pictures), nor does it involve other non-TEXT objects.
+Bluejacking is not a form of social media and does not include the exchange of pictures (vCards do not contain pictures) or other non-TEXT objects.
 Bluejacking is a networking tool that allows you to connect with others through your mobile phone.
 You can use bluejacking as a business card or as an introduction when meeting someone new at work or school.
-You may even use it in casual situations like waiting for the bus or sitting on the couch watching TV!
+You may even use it casually, like waiting for the bus or sitting on the couch watching TV!

 Bluejacking is a form of cyberbullying.
 It’s not illegal, but it can be used to send out spam or viruses.
-You’ll never see the sender’s real name or address, so you have no way to verify that they’re who they say they are.
-If you don’t know who sent your bluejacking message, contact them directly and ask for proof that they’re actually who they claim to be.
+You’ll never see the sender’s real name or address, so you cannot verify that they’re who they say they are.
+If you don’t know who sent your bluejacking message, contact them directly and ask for proof that they’re who they claim to be.

 Takeaway: